 Practice Converting Decimals to Fractions: Being able to convert terminating and repeating decimals to fractions is crucial for identifying rational numbers.
 Practice these conversions to strengthen your understanding.

 For terminating decimals, simply write the decimal as a fraction with a power of 10 in the denominator.
-For example, 0.625 = 625/1000 = 5/8.
-For repeating decimals, you can use a simple algebraic technique.
-For example, to convert 0.333... to a fraction, let x = 0.333....
-Then, 10x = 3.333....
+Here's one way to look at it: 0.625 = 625/1000 = 5/8.
+Even so, for repeating decimals, you can use a simple algebraic technique.
+As an example, to convert 0.333... to a fraction, let x = 0.333....
+Then, 10x = 3.In practice, 333....
 Subtracting the first equation from the second gives 9x = 3, so x = 3/9 = 1/3.

 -

 Understand the Properties of Operations: Remember that performing arithmetic operations on rational numbers always results in another rational number (except for division by zero).
-However, performing operations on irrational numbers can sometimes result in a rational number.
+Still, performing operations on irrational numbers can sometimes result in a rational number.

 -